benmvp/benmvp.com/speaking-engagements.md

 Every opportunity I get to share my knowledge and experience with others is a blessing!
 I'm just getting started with speaking publicly about what I've learned in the realm of frontend engineering and have thoroughly enjoyed it thus far.
 I look forward to where this journey will take me.

-I am open to speak about anything I write about in [my blog](http://www.benmvp.com).
-I also have plenty of experience not currently expressed in a blog post.
+I am open to speak about anything I write about in [my blog](http://www.benmvp.com) or that I have previously spoken about.
+I also have plenty of experience not currently expressed in a blog post or previous talk.
 If you're interested in having me speak to or hold a workshop with your group, thank you!
 That means a lot that you find me worthy enough to share with your group.
-Please feel free to contact me via [Twitter](https://twitter.com/benmvp) or [email](mailto:ben@benmvp.com).
+Please feel free to contact me via [Twitter](https://twitter.com/benmvp), [email](mailto:ben@benmvp.com) or [AMA](http://www.benmvp.com/ama).

-You can also check out my [Speaking Videos](http://www.benmvp.com/speaking-videos/) and [Lanyrd profile](http://lanyrd.com/profile/benmvp/) for more speaking information.
+You can also check out my [Speaking Videos](http://www.benmvp.com/speaking-videos/).

 ## 2017